Ontologies

 Worlds

 Owlready2 stores every triple in a ‘World’ object, and it can handle several Worlds in parallel.
 Owlready2 uses an optimized quadstore to store the world.
 Each world object is stored in a separate quadstore and by default the quadstore is stored in memory, but it can also be stored in an SQLite3 file.
-The method save_world() of the ontology manager does the latter.
-When an OWLOntologyManager object is created, a new world is also created as an attribute of the manager.
-By calling the method load_ontology(iri) the ontology is loaded to this world.
+In owlapy we have deprecated OntologyManager and when an ontology is created a new world is also created to be associated with it.
+However, you can still load an ontology to a specific world using the method load_ontology(iri).

-It is important that an ontology is associated with a reasoner which is used to inferring knowledge from the ontology, i.e. to perform ontology reasoning.
-In the next guide we will see how to use a reasoner in Owlapy.
+It is essential to associate an ontology with a reasoner, which enables the inference of new knowledge through ontology reasoning.
+In the next guide, we will explore how to use a reasoner in Owlapy.